Environmental Protection Agency (EPA) – Bias and Credibility

-- Overall, we rate the Environmental Protection Agency (EPA) as Pro-Science and left-center biased based on views that reflect the current Biden Administration.
-We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+• Overall, we rate the Environmental Protection Agency (EPA) as right-biased based on its current leadership’s deregulatory, anti-climate science agenda under Administrator Lee Zeldin.
+We also rate them Mixed for factual reporting due to the promotion of pseudoscientific claims, weakened environmental protections, and reduced credibility compared with their prior pro-science record.

 Detailed Report